-This is really one of our favourite times of year – time for Amaryllis!
-Love this flower –– it is so easy to grow and have success with – buy a bulb – pot it up – add water and stir (ok – do add water – but don’t really stir) flowering an amaryllis is super easy.
+Fall is really one of our favourite times of year — time for Amaryllis!
+We love this flower because it is so easy to grow.
+Simply buy a bulb, pot it up and add water.
+Flowering an amaryllis is super easy.

 A few details

 Amaryllis is officially called Hippeastrum.
 There are also perennial types of true amaryllis – but for the indoor flowering spectacle we use the non-hardy bulbs.

 Bigger is always better with amaryllis.
 A larger bulb will give us larger and often more flowers.
 Big bulbs will cost a little more to buy but you will see the results.
 We typically will budget to buy one ‘as big as we can find’ red amaryllis then buy a few of the less expensive smaller bulbs of the novelty colours.

 Colours – Well we think red is the must-have colour – but amaryllis come in pinks and whites and stripes and doubles and… lots of choices!
 Typically, the red colours have the biggest flowers but we like to mix and match.

 Single pots or in a collection – with our bulbs we will put the big red bulb in its own pot – then plant the smaller bulbs together in a shallow ‘bulb pan’ style pot.
 These plants get tall and a bit top-heavy when in bloom so as a rule we always plant them in heavy clay pots to avoid tipping.
 The bulbs should not touch – but can be planted close together to get a real ‘WOW effect’ when in bloom.